MattPieti/MattPieti.github.io/_projects/1platform/index.md

 ## Summary

 Worked in a 3-person team to research and develop the platform within one semester.
-10 sppecifications were designated before development started, all of which were met or exceeded.
+10 specifications were designated before development started, all of which were met or exceeded.
 Design process included debugging through MATLAB simulations and physical testing.

 ## Modes